mywrites/mywrites.github.io/app_delivery.md

 **NOTE**:<br/>
-If the requested change meets the compliance standards referenced in this document, the modification may be authorized by SAG and implemented in the **Redacted** Citrix environment.
+If the requested change meets the compliance standards referenced in this document, SAG might authorize the modification and implement in the **Redacted** Citrix environment.
 The approximate timeframe from when the request is initiated to the actual approval/disapproval is 10 business days (for most requests) or as many as 30 days for more complex requests.
 If the request is rejected, SAG will provide an explanation which will include the restriction (operational/corporate/local/state/federal) that prevents request approval.

 ## Forms
 Exception requests (or permission to violate any of the above-referenced procedures/requirements) must be submitted to SAG via completion of the *Systems Administration Change of Policy Request* form.
 This form is available on the corporate SharePoint site, and a copy may be emailed to users unable to access this document on the network.

 ## Responsibilities
-The implementation of this policy rests largely in the hands of members of the Systems Administration Group; however, all **Redacted** employees, contractors (to include persons or companies), and third-party entities/associates who perform work in the data centers (in any capacity) must comply with this policy.
+The implementation of this policy rests largely in the hands of members of the Systems Administration Group; however, all **Redacted** employees, contractors to include persons or companies, and third-party entities/associates who perform work in the data centers in any capacity must comply with this policy.

 ## Enforcement
 To ensure compliance, TSO and ISO are responsible for enforcing this policy.